ted-devs/dotnet-course-resources/README.md

 This is the readme file.
-I have updated it right now.
+If you see these changes, give me a thumbs up 👍